Vulnerabilities in dnsmasq Allow DNS Cache Poisoning and Root Code Execution

 • CVE-2026-4892 is a buffer overflow in the DHCPv6 implementation that allows an attacker with local network access to execute code with root privileges by sending a specially crafted DHCPv6 packet.
 The overflow occurs because the DHCPv6 CLID is written to the buffer without taking into account that the packet stores the data in hexadecimal notation, which uses three "%xx" bytes for each actual CLID byte (for example, storing a 1000-byte CLID would result in 3000 bytes being written).

-• CVE-2026-2291 — A buffer overflow in the extract_name() function allows an attacker to insert bogus records into the DNS cache and redirect a domain to a different IP address.
-The overflow occurred due to a buffer allocation that failed to properly escape certain characters in the internal representation of a domain name in dnsmasq.
+• CVE-2026-2291 – A buffer overflow in the extract_name() function allows an attacker to insert bogus entries into the DNS cache and cause a redirect. domain to another IP address.
+The overflow occurred due to buffer allocation without taking into account the escaping of certain characters in the internal representation of the domain name in dnsmasq.

 • CVE-2026-4893 is an information leak that allows bypassing DNS verification by sending a specially crafted DNS packet containing client subnet information (RFC 7871).
 This vulnerability can be used to reroute DNS responses and redirect users to the attacker's domain.
 The vulnerability is caused by passing the OPT record length to the check_source() function instead of the packet length, causing the function to always return a successful verification result.